petelaud/ratesci/ReadMe.md

   single rate (with option to incorporate prior information).
 - `rateci()`: wrapper function for selected methods for a single rate, including SCAS, Jeffreys, midp and Clopper-Pearson/Garwood.
+- `clusterpci()`: Saha’s Wilson-based interval for a single proportion based on clustered data, with a skewness-corrected version.